dx314/go2type/README.md

 - `auth_token`: Specifies the key used to retrieve the authentication token from the specified storage.
 - `auth_token_storage`: Indicates where the authentication token is stored.
 It can be set to `"localStorage"` or `"sessionStorage"`.
 Defaults to `"localStorage"`.
-- `prettier_path`: Specifies the path to the Prettier configuration file, used for formatting the generated TypeScript code.
+- `prettier_path`: Specifies the path to the Prettier executable, used for formatting the generated TypeScript code.
 - `hooks`: Indicates the type of hooks to generate.
-In this example, it's set to generate React Query hooks.
+Options are `"false"`, `"true"` (for React hooks), or `"react-query"`.
 - `use_date_object`: When set to `true`, date fields will be treated as JavaScript Date objects.
 Defaults to `false`.
 - `packages`: Defines the Go packages to process and where to output the generated TypeScript code.
 - `type_mappings`: Allows you to specify custom mappings from Go types to TypeScript types.